Human rights advocates from Russia, Ukraine and Belarus share Nobel Peace Prize – KION546

 By Rob Picheta, CNN

-Belarusian human rights advocate Ales Bialiatski, and two organizations from Russia and Ukraine — Memorial and the Center for Civil Liberties — have won the Nobel Peace Prize for 2022.
+Human rights groups from Russia and Ukraine — Memorial and the Center for Civil Liberties — have won the Nobel Peace Prize for 2022, along with the jailed Belarusian advocate Ales Bialiatski.

-The winners were honored for “an outstanding effort to document war crimes, human right abuses and the abuse of power” in their respective countries.

-The Ukrainian group, Center for Civil Liberties, has “engaged in efforts to identify and document Russian war crimes against the Ukrainian civilian population,” the committee said.
+The Ukrainian group, Center for Civil Liberties, has “engaged in efforts to identify and document Russian war crimes against the Ukrainian civilian population” since the invasion was launched in February, the committee said.

 “In collaboration with international partners, the center is playing a pioneering role with a view to holding the guilty parties accountable for their crimes.”